-4 Examination structure Degre Degree-relevant examination(s) No. FME/MCE Туре Duration/ Scope Connection course no. applicable) (if Weight in module grade 1 MCE course 1: Students take required examinations in three standard/reading courses and three bachelor seminars of their choice.
+4 Examination structure Degre ee-relevant e xamination(s) No. FME/MCE Туре Duration/ Scope Connection to course no. (if applicable) Weight in module grade 1 MCE course 1: Students take required examinations in three standard/reading courses and three bachelor seminars of their choice.
 Students can decide to opt for the lecture "Introduction to Political Theory" as equivalent substitute for a standard course.
 The lecturer chooses between a written test of 90 minutes, a paper of about 4,500 words or several essays with an overall word count of 4,500.
 Students can decide to do an oral examination as required examination in one of the six electives (with the exception of the lecture "Introduction to Political Theory") instead of the actually scheduled examination, given the prior approval by the lecturer involved.
 According to prior agreement with the lecturer, documentations, small empirical assignments, the production of a movie or radio features can also be accepted as required examination.
-90 min/ 4,500 words Course no. 1 16,6% 2 MCE Course 2: see above See above Course no. 2 16,6% 3 MCE Course 3: see above See above Course no. 3 16,6% 4 MCE Course 4: see above See above Course no. 4 16,6% 5 MCE Course 5: see above See above Course no. 5 16,6% 6 MCE See above Course no. 6 16,6% Weight of the module grade for the final overall grade 30/180 Required coursework No. Туре Duration/ Scope Connect course applica no. (if 1 Lecturers may request oral presentations of about 30 minutes, preparatory reading of relevant texts (approx. one hour of reading per week), participation in group assignments, writing of reviews, essays and summaries (up to 2,000 words) or other comparable assignments.
-Course No. 1-6
+90 min/ 4,500 words Course no. 1 16,6% 2 MCE Course 2: see above See above Course no. 2 16,6% 3 MCE Course 3: see above See above Course no. 3 16,6% 4 MCE Course 4: see above See above Course no. 4 16,6% 5 MCE Course 5: see above See above Course no. 5 16,6% 6 MCE Course 6: see above See above Course no. 6 16,6 16,6% Weight of the module grade for the final overall grade 30/180 Requ Required coursework No. Type Duration/ Scope Connection to course no. (if applicable) no. (if 1 Lecturers may request oral presentations of about 30 minutes, preparatory reading of relevant texts (approx. one hour of reading per week), participation in group assignments, writing of reviews, essays and summaries (up to 2,000 words) or other comparable assignments.

 5 Workload credit (CP allocation)

 Course no. 1 1 CP

 Dowtin ination Course no. 2 1 CP

-cipation Indance or contact time) Course no. 3 1 CP
+cipation ndance or contact time) Course no. 3 1 CP

 (atter Course no. 4 1 CP

 Course no. 5 1 CP